eonaeko/Cybersecurity_Lab_Projects/Autopsy/README.md

 - **Integrity Check for Android Image:** The Android image was hashed and compared to verify that the image was correctly handled and no changes were made.
 - **Case Initialisation in Autopsy:** The case was launched and initialized on Autopsy by documenting the case name, case number, and the  Examiner was enabled for the structured storage of all analysis, artefacts, and logs generated during the case investigation
 - **Android Image Setup:** The Android image was extracted using 7-Zip and then properly imported as a case study file on Autopsy, and it was ensured that it was properly imported to ensure proper  configuration and to preserve the integrity of the findings of the investigation
-- **Forensic Examination:** The case was systematically investigated to reveal various findings that were adopted as evidence for the allegation of scam
+- **Forensic Examination:** The case was systematically investigated to reveal various findings that were adopted as evidence for the allegation of a scam

 ### Overview of analysis
 1. File System Overview